-Is the project appropriate in scope for a group of four to five students to accomplish in eight months of part time work?
+Is the project appropriate in scope for a group of five students to accomplish in eight months of part time work?

-- Most groups are made up of four students, but groups from three to six may be considered on a case by case basis.
-Typical projects are estimated at 600 to 800 engineering hours (design, build, and test).
+- Most groups are made up of five students, but groups from four to six may be considered on a case by case basis.
+Typical projects are estimated at 800 to 1000 engineering hours (design, build, and test).

 Will the design project result in a hardware solution?

 - It is a course requirement that student groups fabricate (or supervise fabrication of) a working prototype that must be tested against customer requirements and engineering specifications.
 The completed project hardware may be a final design that is immediately implemented in your enterprise or may be a proof-of-concept prototype.